 OUTLaw is the law student group for students who identify as lesbian, bisexual, transgender, or intersex and their allies.
 Our mission is twofold: to promote a sense of community among lesbian, gay, bisexual, transgender, and intersex law students and to educate the W&L School of Law, University, and Lexington communities about the legal issues facing GLBTQ individuals.

-In order to create a sense of community and a safe, welcoming environment for lesbian, gay, bisexual, transgender, and intersex law students, OUTLaw puts on social events for our members, works on events with the undergraduate W&L GLBT Equality Initiative, and holds regular meetings.
-OUTLaw seeks to insure that the experience of every LGBTI person and of their straight friends and allies at Washington and Lee University School of Law is a positive one.
+In order to create a sense of community and a safe, welcoming environment for lesbian, gay, bisexual, transgender, and intersex law students, OUTLaw puts on social events for our members, works on events with the undergraduate W&L GLBTQ Equality Initiative, and holds regular meetings.
+OUTLaw seeks to insure that the experience of every GLBTQ person and of their straight friends and allies at Washington and Lee University School of Law is a positive one.

-OUTLaw looks forward to continuing its mission in the future, and is open to participation and support from people of all different viewpoints, backgrounds, and walks of life as long as they support the dignity and equality of LGBTI individuals.
+OUTLaw looks forward to continuing its mission in the future, and is open to participation and support from people of all different viewpoints, backgrounds, and walks of life as long as they support the dignity and equality of GLBTQ individuals.